sukumar-chennari/react_projects/README.md

-working with fetch and axios
-and working with filter data based on categories

-axios folder
+taks is to fetch data and keep it in table add bulb to the cards and make counter